We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Having elevated low-density lipoprotein cholesterol levels may increase the risk of heart disease.

-A 2015 study suggests that kombucha could help reduce the levels of cholesterol linked to heart disease in rats, and other research suggests that probiotic supplements could help reduce cardiovascular disease risk.
+A 2015 study suggests that kombucha could help reduce the levels of cholesterol linked to heart disease in rats, and

 It is important to note that effects in rats do not necessarily reflect the effects in humans.
 More research is necessary to confirm whether or not kombucha can reduce the risk of heart disease in humans.